The Medical-Legal Partnership Project (MLPP) improves the health and welfare of low-income children and their families.

-Proactive legal assistance provided in a health care setting makes legal services easily accessible for the children and families we serve.
-Our offices are on-site at Connecticut Children’s Medical Center, Saint Francis Hospital & Medical Center, The Hospital of Central Connecticut, Charter Oak Health Center, and Yale-New Haven Hospital.
+To make legal services easily accessible for the children and families we serve, our offices are on-site at Connecticut Children’s Medical Center, Saint Francis Hospital & Medical Center, The Hospital of Central Connecticut, Charter Oak Health Center, and Yale-New Haven Hospital.
 We provide traditional legal representation with a comprehensive approach to the healthcare and mental health care needs of each child.

 Our attorneys partner with pediatric providers in low income communities to improve children’s access to appropriate care and reduce social and environmental factors – such as substandard housing, inadequate income and benefits, disability rights, access to education and health care – that adversely affect children’s health.

 Our partnerships with medical providers allow us to collaboratively address medical and legal issues discovered and treated in the clinical setting.
 We provide education, training and collaborative advocacy.
-We work with regional and national partners to replicate and proliferate medical-legal collaborations throughout the country.
+We work with regional and national partners to replicate medical-legal collaborations throughout the country.

 The Partnership represents clients in matters relating to: